hpiwowar/citation11k/analysis/stats_knit_.md

 * study topic (human/animal study, cancer/not cancer, etc.)
 * NIH funding of the study, if applicable

-### Citation data
+#### Citation data

-We needed citation counts for thousands of articles based on identification through PubMed identifiers.
+This study required citation counts for thousands of articles identified through PubMed IDs.
 At the time of data collection, neither Thomson Reuter's Web of Science nor Google Scholar supported this type of query.
-It was supported by Elsevier's Scopus citation database, but none of our affiliated institutions subscribed to Scopus.
+It was (and is) supported by Elsevier's Scopus citation database.
+Alas, none of our affiliated institutions subscribed to Scopus.
+Scopus does not offer individual subscriptions, and a personal email to a Scopus Product Manager went unanswered.

 One author (HAP) attempted to use the British Library's walk-in access of Scopus on its Reading Room computers during a trip overseas.
-Unfortunately, the British Library did not permit electronic transfer of our PubMed identifier list onto the Reading Room computers, whether through internet document access or a USB drive text file transfer (see http://www.bl.uk/reshelp/inrrooms/stp/cond/conditions.html).
-The Library was not willing to permit an exception to these policies, and we were unwilling to manually type ten thousand PubMed idenfiers in the Reading Room.
-A personal email to someone at Scopus went unanswered.
-HAP eventually obtained Scopus access through a Research Worker agreement with Canada's National Research Library (NRC-CISTI).
+Unfortunately, the British Library did not permit any method of electronic transfer of our PubMed identifier list onto the Reading Room computers, including internet document access, transferring a text file from a USB drive, or using the help desk as an intermediary (see related policies at http://www.bl.uk/reshelp/inrrooms/stp/cond/conditions.html).
+The Library was not willing to permit an exception in this case, and we were unwilling to manually type ten thousand PubMed identifiers into the Scopus search box in the Reading Room.
+HAP eventually obtained Scopus access through a Research Worker agreement with Canada's National Research Library (NRC-CISTI), after being fingerprinted to obtain a police clearance certificate.

-At the time of data collection the authors were not aware of any way to access Scopus data through researcher-developed computer programs, so we queried and exported Scopus citation data through manual interaction with the Scopus website.
+Although Scopus now has an API that would facilitate easy programmatic access to citation counts, at the time of data collection the authors were not aware of any way to retrieve Scopus data through researcher-developed computer programs.
+We queried and exported Scopus citation data manually through interaction with the Scopus website.
 The Scopus website had a limit to the length of query and the number of citations that could be exported at once.
 To work within these restrictions we concatenated up to 500 PubMed IDs at a time into 22 queries, where each query took the form "PMID(1234) OR PMID(5678) OR ..."

 <!--begin.rcode dfCitations, echo=FALSE
 dfCitations = read.csv("data/scopus_all.csv", header=TRUE, stringsAsFactors=F)